Niloy-Chakraborty/Real-Time-Data-Monitoring-System/README.md

 -------------------------------

-1) Go to https://www.erlang.org/downloads and download the executable.
+1) Go to [here](https://www.erlang.org/downloads) and download the executable.

 2) Then Run and install the executable file.

-3) Go to https://www.rabbitmq.com/download.html and download the rabbitmq executable file.
+3) Go to [here](https://www.rabbitmq.com/download.html) and download the rabbitmq executable file.

 4) Now Run and Install the RabbitMQ executable

 5) In the Command Prompt, Go to the RabbitMQ Server Location and use the command below:
-   "rabbitmq-server start"
+   `rabbitmq-server start`

-6) Install the RabbitMQ Management Console "rabbitmq-plugins.bat enable rabbitmq_management"
+6) Install the RabbitMQ Management Console `rabbitmq-plugins.bat enable rabbitmq_management`

 7) Next go to localhost:15672.
 The RabbitMQ console will be seen.
    The default username : guest.